aczire/LLM-Engineers-Handbook/README.md

 poe local-infrastructure-up
 ```

-#### Login to ZenML
+#### ZenML
-ZenML local background service is not supported on all platforms.
-So we use a dockerized ZenML Server.
-For the APIs to use this local ZenML server you need to login to it first.
+ZenML is an extensible, open-source MLOps framework for creating portable, production-ready machine learning pipelines.
+Since local background service is not supported on all platforms, we use a dockerized ZenML Server for our application.
+Once you have the ZenML container up and running in your local machine, for the APIs to use this local ZenML server you need to login to it first.
 This will initialize the local credentials, enabling further direct connectivity to the server.
 ```bash
 zenml login http://localhost:8080
 ```